LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- Update `getDefaultVisibleColumns` to remove columns that metadata eliminates from views

 ### version 7.38.0
 *Released*: 21 May 2026
 - Accessibility improvements for app pages: Keyboard Interactions